 Who do I talk to about my food preferences?
-Can I get alternate options to each day’s menu?
+Can I get alternate options for each day’s menu?

 Should you wish for another food item on a particular day’s menu, please make your CNA aware of your request.
 This information will be passed on to the kitchen staff and they will try their best to accommodate your needs.

-Our Dietitian and Dietary Manger also monitor your nutritional status using monthly weights, daily intake records and relevant lab data.
+Our Dietitian and Dietary Manager also monitor your nutritional status using monthly weights, daily intake records, and relevant lab data.
 The results of these assessments are discussed at your care conferences.

 What do I do if I have personnel concerns?